sjpeterson/typical/README.md

 - Queue

-A common design pattern for all of them is that the internals are kept private by exposing an interface and
+A common design pattern for all of them is that the internals are kept private by exposing an interface implemented by a pointer to a private struct, and one or more functions to create such pointers.

+In addition, the `tuples` subpackage contains generic types for pairs, triples, and quadruples.
+In most cases, you should go for a custom struct with appropriately named fields instead, but there are

 ## Maybe

 Maybe is a value that may or may not exist.
-In various languages, it is also known as nullable, Option, Optional, etc. In Go, the idiomatic way to express them is to use two separate variables - one for the value itself, and a bool signifying whether the value is valid or not, e.g. in the returns of (some) fallible built-ins:
+In various languages, it is also known as nullable, Option, Optional, etc. In Go, the idiomatic way to express them is to abuse the fact that pointers are Nilable, or to use two separate variables - one for the value itself, and a bool signifying whether the value is valid or not, e.g. in the returns of (some) fallible built-ins:

     if val, ok := myMap["key"]; ok {
         fmt.Printf("The value of %v is %v", key val)